 At Community Medical Services, we do not believe that medication in and of itself is always the final solution.
-Medication oftentimes stabilizes one's brain chemistry so that psycho-social root causes of addiction can be addressed.
-At CMS, we provide counseling services to our clients to give them the opportunity to talk and share their individual thoughts associated with their addiction and related struggles.
-The counselor can assist the client with developing new skills and coping mechanisms in order to handle current and new situations.
-The counselor can also incorporate substance abuse education to assist the client in developing problem solving skills and to help them develop insight and understanding into the root causes of their individual substance use disorder and the accompanying behaviors.
+Medication oftentimes stabilizes one's brain chemistry so that psycho-social root causes of dependency can be addressed.
+At CMS, we provide counseling services to our patients to give them the opportunity to talk and share their individual thoughts associated with their substance use dependency and related struggles.
+The counselor can assist the patient with developing new skills and coping mechanisms in order to handle current and new situations.
+The counselor can also incorporate substance use education to assist the patient in developing problem solving skills and to help them develop insight and understanding into the root causes of their individual substance use disorder and the accompanying behaviors.

 Behavior management within the context of the therapeutic setting emphasizes life skills training relating to boundaries, responsibility, and consequences.
 Clinicians assist patients in recognizing old patterns and behaviors and learning new life skills.
 This is utilized through patient-centered counseling, cognitive-behavioral interventions, and behavior management techniques (initiatives and rewards).
 Community Medical Services offers a wide range of cognitive, behavioral and other substance use dependency-focused therapies reflecting a variety of treatment approaches.
 These counseling approaches are provided to each patient on an individual basis.
 Family and group counseling services are offered and provided at individual patient requests or as a result of a recommendation from the treatment team.
 Educational needs are also assessed and incorporated into provided services.